News/Commentary

 Even in those twenty years, there have been changes.
 Today, music at Sunday Mass comes from contemporary musicians playing with contemporary enthusiasm, a far cry from the Ave Marias of a century ago.
 After serving as extras in Whoopi's "Sister Act," this congregation has never been quite the same!
 As Google buses glide silently through the streets, it's likely that even techies with laptops have found their way into St. Paul's nave.

-Memories Remain
+And Still the Memories Remain

 When there's a hearse parked out in front of the church, you can pretty well assume it carries the body of an old time parishioner who worshipped there for many years.